 Using XPaths and CSS Selectors

-Selectors are used to locate elements on a web page.
-ObservePoint uses them to find items to click on, enter text into, and to do other interactions in web journey and audit actions.
-The default selector is an element's ID but alternate selectors can be used to increase the likelihood of a successful journey when there is no ID on the target element.
+Selectors are used to locate elements on a webpage.
+ObservePoint uses them to find items to click on, enter text into, and to do other interactions in Journey and audit actions.
+The default selector is an element's ID but alternate selectors can be used to increase the likelihood of a successful Journey when there is no ID on the target element.

 Alternate Selector Types

 The name attribute of an HTML element can be used as a selector.